9seconds/mtg/README.md

 # One-line runner

 ```
-$ docker run --name mtg --restart=unless-stopped -p 444:3128 -p 3129:3129 -d nineseconds/mtg -a 444 $(openssl rand -hex 16)
+$ docker run --name mtg --restart=unless-stopped -p 3128:3128 -p 3129:3129 -d nineseconds/mtg $(openssl rand -hex 16)
 ```

-You will have this tool up and running on port 444.
+You will have this tool up and running on port 3128.
 Now curl `localhost:3129` to get `tg://` links or do `docker logs mtg`.
 Also, port 3129 will show you some statistics if you are interested in.